Which Nutra Nuggets Dry Recipes Get

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Nutra Nuggets Dog Food appears to be an average kibble.
+Based on its ingredients alone, Nutra Nuggets Dog Food looks like an average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Nutra Nuggets Dog Food is a grain-based kibble using a moderate amount of lamb or chicken by-product meal as its main sources of animal protein, thus earning the brand 3 stars.
+Nutra Nuggets lists both grain-free and grain-inclusive dry dog foods using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.